-A.B.
-Banks Memorial Scholarship
+A. B. Banks Memorial Scholarship

-The \$600 A.B.
-Banks Memorial Scholarship is awarded to the B.Sc.(Agr.) student with the highest cumulative average at the completion of the first year who enters the second year of the Animal Science option.
+The \$600 A. B. Banks Memorial Scholarship is awarded to the second-year B.Sc.
+(Agr.) student, enrolled in the Animal Science option, with the highest average from the first year of study.
 No application is required.